openvinotoolkit/geti-sdk/README.md

   cluster.

+- `upload_and_predict_image` -- Uploads a single image to an existing project on the SC cluster, and requests a prediction for that image.
+Optionally, the prediction can be visualized as an overlay on the image.

 - `upload_and_predict_media_folder` -- Upload all media (images and videos) from a folder on local disk to an existing project on the SC cluster, and download predictions for all uploaded media.